sleepingkingstudios/stannum/DEVELOPMENT.md

     - max and/or min, gt/gte and/or lt/lte
 - Constraints::Size
   - options for :is, :max, :min - delegate to Constraints::Range?

-- Type::Lazy - takes a class or module name as a String or Symbol; only evaluates when the constraint is first checked?
-- Type::Optional - allows nil value

 ### Type Constraints